 Have you ever looked out at an audience, whether of 1,000 or just one key person, and feel like you’ve lost them – but don’t know why?
 Perhaps, you have had a powerful experience that you feel can help guide your team, or your future, but you don’t know exactly how to share it.
 Or maybe you’re frustrated because your company story is told by a dozen people in a dozen different ways.

-During the time that I walked away from fourteen years of emerging media creation in 2009 and stepped deeper into leadership storytelling, I constantly searched for new ways to shape stories.
+As I launched my speaking career after fourteen years of emerging media creation in 2009, I spoke often about a variety of storytelling structures.
 I trained leaders at companies like Facebook, LinkedIn, and Google, iterating ideas as I went.

 Then one day, as I was doing what I thought was a last edit on my book, I got some feedback from my old friend and collaborator, author and thinker Jonah Sachs.
 Jonah has created brand storytelling movies that had been seen by tens of millions of people in the pre-YouTube era, and has an innate sense for strategy.
 His book, Story Wars, was just out, and he had generously read my recent draft.

 Over lunch one day, Jonah handed me the manuscript.
 “I have one main piece of feedback for you,” he said.
 Oh great, I thought.
 Just one!

 “You have to take all of these ideas and make them one.”

 Time stopped for a moment.
 “But I’m almost done, Jonah.
 I’m heading to design next week.”

 He looked at me and gave one of those classic Jonah Sachs shrugs.
 “I’m not sure you are.”

 I gave some further feeble resistance.
 But I knew he was right.